kubecost/docs/install-and-configure/advanced-configuration/user-management-oidc/microsoft-entra-id-oidc-integration-for-kubecost.md

       - name: admin
         # If admin is disabled, all authenticated users will be able to make configuration changes to the kubecost frontend
         enabled: true
-        # SET THIS EXACT VALUE FOR AZUREAD.
-This is the string Azure AD uses in its OIDC tokens.
+        # SET THIS EXACT VALUE FOR ENTRA ID.
+This is the string Entra ID uses in its OIDC tokens.
         claimName: "roles"
-        # These strings need to exactly match with the App roles created in AzureAD
+        # These strings need to exactly match with the app roles created in Entra ID
         claimValues:
           - "admins"
           - "superusers"